When Can I Return To Work After An Injury?

 What Is The Time Limit For Making A Workplace Accident Claim?

 There is a personal injury claims time limit of three years.
-Therefore, you must begin your claim within three years from the day your accident took place.
+Therefore, you must begin your claim within three years from the day your accident happened.
 Or you must begin your claim within three years from the day that you became aware of your injuries were caused by negligence.

 We recommend that you contact UK Law today for your free consultation.
 Our claims team can advise on your limitation time.